OUT OF THE BOX Christmas Ideas (Ideas to help churches reach people for Jesus)

 15. Make every effort to know the names of co-workers and clients along with their families.

 16. Visit coworkers when they are in the hospital.

 17. Bring sodas or work-appropriate drinks to keep in your break room for coworkers to enjoy.
 Know what your co-workers like.

 18. Go out of your way to talk to your janitors and cleaning people who most people overlook.

 19. Find out your co-worker’s favorite music and make a playlist that includes as much as you can (if suitable for work).

-20. Invite your co-workers into the service projects you are already involved in.
+20. Invite your co-workers to the service projects you are already involved in.

 21. Start/join a city league team with your co-workers.